Saliency-Guided DETR for Moment Retrieval and Highlight Detection: Introduction

 Despite the high quality of the QVHighlights dataset's annotations, its limited size necessitates additional data for effective model pretraining.
 To address this, we introduce a novel data generation approach that utilizes large video retrieval datasets, such as InterVid-FLT-10m \cite{InternvideoV1}, and leverages the impressive capabilities of foundational text-video models to create high-quality training data.
 This method enables us to build a pretraining dataset called InterVid-MR, which contains 150k samples.
-Our model, trained solely on the InterVid-MR dataset, demonstrates strong performance in zero-shot evaluations on the QVHighlights benchmark.
+The model, trained solely on the InterVid-MR dataset, demonstrates strong performance in zero-shot evaluations on the QVHighlights benchmark.
 Moreover, fine-tuned on QVHighlights data, the model achieves state-of-the-art results.

-The contributions of our work can be summarized as: \begin{itemize} \item We developed a new architecture for moment retrieval and highlight detection tasks, leveraging the latest advancements in video-text alignment and object detection. \item We proposed a novel data generation approach and built a pre-training dataset with 150k samples. \item We conducted extensive experiments to evaluate the effectiveness of the proposed model across three benchmarks: QVHighlights, Charades-STA and TACoS. \item We provide publicly available training and inference code, InterVid-MR dataset and data generation scripts. \end{itemize}
+The contributions of the work can be summarized as: \begin{itemize} \item We developed a new architecture for moment retrieval and highlight detection tasks, leveraging the latest advancements in video-text alignment and object detection. \item We proposed a novel data generation approach and built a pre-training dataset with 150k samples. \item We conducted extensive experiments and achieved state-of-the-art results across three benchmarks: QVHighlights, Charades-STA, and TACoS. \item We provide publicly available training and inference code, InterVid-MR dataset and data generation scripts. \end{itemize}